Aircloak/aircloak/air/priv/static/docs/sql/best-practices.md

-# Best practises
+# Best practices

 Because Aircloak Insights anonymizes query results, it must be queried in a slightly different way than one would query a normal database.
-This guide will explain some of the peculiarities and show best practises which allow you to gain the most value from the system.
+This guide will explain some of the peculiarities and show best practices which allow you to gain the most value from the system.

 In the following examples we will pretend we are querying a database containing the following raw data: